laboon/ebook/text/15_testing_basics.md

 There's an implicit boundary between the number of rows which fit into memory and that which don't.
 Whoever wrote the requirements may not have thought about this, but as a tester, you should keep implicit boundary values in mind.

 ## Base Cases, Edge Cases, Corner Cases
 Let us continue our exploration of the pressure sensor display.
 Going over our various test cases, we can see that they vary in how common they will be.
-We can assume that the vast majority of the time, the pressure will be normal, or slightly over-pressure or under-pressure.
+The vast majority of the time, the pressure will be normal, or slightly over-pressure or under-pressure.
 Each of these is considered a __base case__ - the system is operating within expected parameters for normal use.

 When input values are outside normal operating parameter or are approaching the limits of what the system can handle, this is called an __edge case__.
 An edge case may be the tire popping and air pressure dropping to zero.
 Another case would be someone forgetting that they had the air hose attached to the tire, and pumping in air up to a pressure of 200 PSI, the absolute limit to which the tire is rated.
-This also might cover error cases which might not be expected in normal operation.

 __Corner cases__ (often also called __pathological cases__) refer to situations where multiple things go wrong at the same time, or where a value is, to put it bluntly, ridiculously out of range from what is expected.
 An example would be a tire pressure sensor receiving a value of 2,000,000,000 (2 billion) PSI, which is quite a bit higher than pressure in the core of the Earth.
 Another example would be the tire popping at the same time that the sensor fails and attempts to send an error code.